Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Potential Changes to the Law

 It has been widely recognised that the law surrounding surrogacy creates uncertainty for intended parents, surrogates, and the child(ren) themselves.
-The Law Commission have launched a project to reform the law of surrogacy.
+The Law Commission has launched a project to reform the law of surrogacy.
 They are currently in the process of preparing a draft Bill and a full report detailing their recommendations is expected in Spring 2023.

 However, until such time as the law is changed, it is important that those people who are interested in surrogacy obtain early advice to ensure they fully understand the process.
 If you have any questions, please contact our Family Team, who offer a free initial consultation.